Are you a blind or partially sighted young person living in Scotland, interested in campaigning and raising awareness of sight loss?

-Haggeye is our award-winning forum that gives young people with sight loss aged 12 to 25 a voice.
+Haggeye is RNIB Scotland's award-winning youth forum that gives young people with sight loss a voice.

-The forum provides a friendly and supportive platform which helps young people raise awareness of what it is like to be blind or partially sighted.
+Haggeye provides a friendly and supportive platform which allows young people to raise awareness of what it's like to be blind or partially sighted in Scotland today and what's important to them.
 The forum enables its members to:

 Bus services can be the only way for blind and partially sighted people to get around.
-But eight out of ten respondents in a recent RNIB survey said they had often missed the bus they wanted because they could not see to hail it down.
+But eight out of 10 respondents in an RNIB survey said they'd often missed the bus they wanted because they couldn't see to hail it down.
 Over half said they struggled to get vital information like route numbers and destinations from bus drivers.
-Our "Stop for me, Speak to me" bus campaign aims to secure major progress from bus operators on these crucial access issues.
-Haggeye are supporting this campaign by doing their bit in Scotland during 2014.
-We’re planning activities over the coming months and a week of action in the summer.
-Please get in touch if you have any stories to share about your experiences of bus travel and or if you’d be interested in being a part of this campaign.

-Since its launch in 2008, Haggeye has won a Young Scot Award, a Diana Award and a Philip Lawrence Award for "establishing an atmosphere of trust between generations and cultures".
+Since its launch in 2008, Haggeye has won the following awards: Young Scot, Diana, Youthlink and a Philip Lawrence Award for "establishing an atmosphere of trust between generations and cultures".
 In 2010, it was one of only three organisations chosen to promote civic participation by the Scottish Parliament.

 Did you know that Scotland has its own youth parliament?